willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 Whiskers will hiss angrily at Carlton and Fordem when he enters, which will prompt an offhand comment from one of them.
 Carlton will then engage the group in the promised parley.

 - (Perception DC 19) (Arcana DC 19) To notice / identify that Fordem picks up a wand from Carlton's desk.
-The spells stored in the wand cannot be deduced via this check.
+This is the [Jury-Rigged wand](../items/jury-rigged-wand.md), though its properties cannot be deduced via this check.

 Carlton and Fordem at this point will be happy to escape with their lives and freedom, and are unconcerned about taking the gang's stash with them.
 Depending on the party's knowledge, Carlton and Fordem may have information they can trade for their freedom.